Winner's Curse Free Robust Mendelian Randomization with Summary Data: Case studies

 \subsection{Risk factors identification for COVID-19 severity}

-The coronavirus disease 2019 (COVID-19) pandemic reached over 676 million confirmed cases and took the lives of more than six million individuals worldwide, according to Johns Hopkins COVID-19 Map.
-The clinical severity of COVID-19 is diverse, ranging from asymptomatic infection to critical illness and death.
-Critically ill cases pose a high burden on the health system as they consume significant medical resources and contribute to the majority of deaths.
-Epidemiological studies using both prospective and retrospective cohorts have identified many risk factors \citep{gao2021risk}.
-In addition, several MR studies using conventional MR methods have been conducted, confirming that several risk factors (such as higher BMI) are likely causal \citep{leong2021cardiometabolic}.
-However, the causal effect estimated from these MR analyses may be biased due to the measurement error bias, winner’s curse bias, pleiotropic effects, and sample structure.

 To better understand the underlying causal risk factors for COVID-19 severity and demonstrate the performance of our proposed method CARE, we apply CARE and competing MR methods to systematically identify causal risk factors for COVID-19 severity.
 Specifically, we investigate the same 45 exposures used in the negative control outcome analysis and use COVID-19 severity (B2) from the covid-19hg (B2, version v7, European ancestry only; \citep{covid2021mapping}) as our outcome data.
 The dataset includes data from 32,519 hospitalized COVID-19 patients and 2,062,805 population controls.
-Hospitalized COVID-19 cases represent patients with (1) laboratory-confirmed SARS-CoV-2 infection (RNA and/or serology-based) and (2) hospitalization due to corona-related symptoms.

 First, we compare the number of significant causal exposures identified by CARE and competing methods under the Bonferroni correction ($<0.05/45\simeq 10^{-3}$) (Figure~\ref{fig:COVIDhist}A).
 CARE identifies 6 causal exposures.
 In comparison, the competing methods RAPS, cML-DP, IVW, MR-Lasso, MR-APSS, MR-mix, ContMix, Weighted-Median, Weighted-Mode, MR-Egger identify 7, 5, 5, 5, 4, 4, 3, 0, 0 and 0 causal exposures, respectively.
 In terms of statistical power, CARE ranks second among all MR methods considered.
-RAPS achieves the highest power; however, it also yields inflated p-values in our negative control outcome analysis and simulations primarily due to its oversight of the variability in the valid IV selection step.
+RAPS achieves the highest power but also yields inflated p-values in our negative control outcome analysis and simulations, primarily due to neglecting variability in valid IV selection step.